Protecting & Restoring Long Island's Peconic Bays

 The PEP’s target for pathogens: Enterococcus counts at estuarine/marine swimming beaches should not exceed 104 colony forming units per 100 milliliter water sample (104 cfu/100mL).

-6 of 28 bathing beaches exceeded the criteria regarding acceptable levels of Enterococci adopted by the NYS Health Department (104 cfu/100mL) at least one time in 2020.
+There were 6 occurrences of bathing beaches exceeding the criteria regarding acceptable levels of Enterococci adopted by the NYS Health Department (104 cfu/100mL) at least one time in 2020.
 The Suffolk County Bathing beaches in the Peconic Estuary are overall very clean, note the beaches represented in the Report are only those beaches that are monitored by the SCDHS as part of the Bathing Beach Monitoring Program.
 The Suffolk County bathing beaches in the watershed are Tier 2 and Tier 3 beaches- meaning the beaches have a moderate to low relative risk associated with their use.

 Note: Monitoring of Coliform bacteria and classification of shellfish growing areas is conducted by the NYS DEC, Division of Marine Resources Shellfish Sanitation Unit to routinely monitor the presence of pathogens.
 NYS DEC classifies shellfish growing areas as certified (open) or uncertified (closed) based on the results of the surveys that information is not represented in this Report.
 The NYSDEC Public Shellfish Mapper can be viewed for this information.